bcgov/moh-RADAR/README.md

 By integrating the Technology Radar with the CMDB, organizations can leverage the comprehensive view of technology assets and their relationships.
 The CMDB provides a structured repository of configuration items, including software applications, hardware components, and their dependencies.
 This information can be synchronized with the Technology Radar to enrich its data and provide a more holistic perspective on the technology ecosystem.

 The Radar diagram is divided into four quadrants and four rings.
+Visit [https://radar-moh.ynr9ed-dev.nimbus.cloud.gov.bc.ca/](https://radar-moh.ynr9ed-dev.nimbus.cloud.gov.bc.ca/) to see the MoH RADAR.

 ## Quadrants